Hold On! (album)

-1996 album by Herman's Hermits, released in the U.S.
+1966 album by Herman's Hermits, released in the U.S.

-Hold On! by Herman's Hermits is the band's fourth album in the U.S. It was not released in the United Kingdom but an EP was released by EMI/Columbia (catalogue number SEG 8503.) featuring 6 tracks.
+Hold On! is the third US album by the pop rock group Herman's Hermits.
+It was released in March 1966 by MGM Records and is the soundtrack album to the film of the same name.
+It was not released in the United Kingdom but an EP was released by EMI/Columbia (catalogue number SEG 8503) featuring 6 tracks.

-It is the soundtrack album to a 1966 film featuring Herman's Hermits and Shelley Fabares, Hold On!